Karten Associates

 My book, Communication Gaps and How to Close Them

-Articles on managing change from Perceptions & Realities newsletter
+My articles on managing change from Perceptions & Realities newsletter

 2. Tales of Whoa and the Psychology of Customer Satisfaction